boushphong/dsa/2. Algorithms/Bellman-Ford.md

 # Bellman-Ford
-**Bellman-Ford** is used to find the shortest path from one node to all nodes in a weighted graph.
+**Bellman-Ford** is used to find the shortest path from one vertex to all vertex in a weighted graph.
 - Negative edges are allowed but there has to be no negative cycles.

 **Example:**